Gums in Sausage Manufacturing

 • Xantham Gum

-While at first glimpse, such exotic names may discourage consumers from ever considering such products, the truth is that they are natural products which we consume all the time.
-The are added to ice creams, puddings, sauces and processed foods that require a creamy texture.
-Without gums sugar crystals will separate from ice cream and many products would turn into a watery mess.
+While at first glimpse, such exotic names may discourage consumers from ever considering such products, the truth is that they are natural products we consume all the time.
+They are added to ice creams, puddings, sauces, and processed foods that require a creamy texture.
+Without gums sugar crystals will separate from ice cream. and many products would turn into a watery mess.

 We take for granted that manufactured foods should always look good and taste well, but there is more to that than meets the eye.
-Food products are made in one location, then stored in a different one, and then transported many miles to a supermarket where they will sit on a shelf for some time.
+Food products are made in one location, then stored in a different one, and then transported many miles to a supermarket, where they will sit on a shelf for some time.
 Gums hold those products together.
 The reason that we dedicate so much space to gums is that they become more popular every day.
-Originally, only food technologists understood the subject and they were the ones to add them into food products.
-Today gums are commonly available and used in general cooking.
-For example traditional jams were made by stirring the mixture of fruit and sugar for hours until it lost enough moisture to gel.
+Originally, only food technologists understood the subject, and they incorporated them into food products.
+Today, gums are commonly available and used in general cooking.
+Traditional jams were made by stirring fruit and sugar for hours until the mixture lost enough moisture to gel.
 Pectin shortens the process to minutes and the product looks better and has a better consistency.

-Let’s make something clear-an occasional cook or a sausage maker does not need to use things like carrageenan, Konjac flour or xanthan gum to give the sausage a superior texture.
-Commercial producers need to use gums, as their products, for example thinly sliced packaged ham, must hold its shape for a long time.
-A hobbyist can also use less expensive agents like gelatin, flour, eggs or protein concentrate, because the time between making the product and consumption is usually very short.
-Nevertheless, the information presented here, will enable the reader to have a better understanding of the subject and will make it easier to further expand his knowledge by reading more technical books.
+A typical sausage maker does not need to use carrageenan, Konjac flour, or xanthan gum to give the sausage a superior texture.
+He can obtain great texture with meat scraps rich in connective tissue.
+Commercial producers need to use gums, as their products, like thinly sliced packaged ham, must hold their shape for a long time.
+A hobbyist can also use less expensive agents like gelatin, flour, eggs, or protein concentrate because the time between making the product and consumption is usually very short.
+A hobbyist making vegetarian sausages has a problem combining grains with vegetables without using meat rich in connective tissue.
+He can easily solve the problem by using gums.

 Agar

 Agar is made from the same family of red seaweeds as carrageenan.
 Agar is a natural vegetable gelatin counterpart.
 White and semi-translucent, it is sold in packages as washed and dried strips or in powdered form.
-Agar is approximately 80% fiber and is a very popular product in Asia.
-It can be used as an addition or as a replacement to pectin in jams and marmalades, as a substitute to gelatin for its superior gelling properties, and as a strengthening ingredient in souffles and custards.
-Agar is rather expensive.
+Agar is approximately 80% fiber and is a popular product in Asia.
+It can be used as an addition or as a replacement for pectin in jams and marmalades, as a substitute for gelatin for its superior gelling properties, and as a strengthening ingredient in souffles and custards.

 Alginate

 Alginic acid, also called algin or alginate, is an anionic polysaccharide distributed widely in the cell walls of brown algae, where it, through binding water, forms a viscous gum.
-In extracted form it absorbs water quickly; it is capable of absorbing 200-300 times its own weight in water.
+In extracted form, it absorbs water quickly; it is capable of absorbing 200-300 times its weight in water.
 The chemical compound sodium alginate is the sodium salt of alginic acid.
-Sodium alginate is a flavorless gum, used to increase viscosity and to act as an emulsifier.
+Sodium alginate is a flavorless gum used to increase viscosity and to act as an emulsifier.

 Carrageenan

 Carrageenan is a natural extract from red seaweeds used in processed foods for stabilization, thickening, and gelation.
-During the heating process carrageenan can absorb plenty of water and trap it inside.
-This results in a higher cooking yield and less purge during storage.
-About 0.01% (1 g per kg of meat) can increase the yield of the finished product up to 8%.
+During the heating process, carrageenan can absorb plenty of water and trap it inside.
+This contributes to a higher cooking yield and less purge during storage.
+About 0.01% (1 g per kg of meat) can increase the yield of the finished product by up to 8%.
 Usually, up to 1.0% (10 g/kg) of carrageenan is added to processed meats.
-Carrageenan does not disperse easily in cold water, but will create a gel when the liquid is heated.
+Carrageenan does not disperse easily in cold water but will create a gel when the liquid is heated.
 It forms a solid gel during cooling.
-Carrageenan improves sliceability of processed meats.
-The sausages with added carrageenan are firmer and the casing peels off much easier.
-Be aware that adding more than 0.5% carrageenan may result in a tough gummy texture.
-Many vegetarians use carrageenan instead of gelatin, since carrageenan is 100% vegetarian and gelatin is made from pork skins.
+Carrageenan improves the sliceability of processed meats.
+The sausages with added carrageenan are firmer, and the casings peel off much easier.
+Be aware that adding more than 0.5% carrageenan may produce a tough gummy texture.
+Many vegans use carrageenan instead of gelatin since carrageenan is 100% vegetarian and gelatin is made from pork skins.

 There are three types of carrageenan employed in the food industry:

 Kappa - meat products, very strong gel.
-It is currently the most used type of carrageenan in low fat sausages.
+It is currently the most used type of carrageenan in sausages.

 Iota - meat products, medium strong gel.